AdobeDocs/advertising.en/help/integrations/analytics/javascript.md

    * For [!DNL RampIDs], Contact your Adobe Account Team, who will give you instructions to register for a [!DNL LiveRamp] [!DNL LaunchPad] tag.
 Registration is free, but you must sign an agreement.
 Once you register, your Adobe Account Team will generate and provide a unique tag for your organization to implement on your webpages.

+    [MAYBE PUT THIS BELOW] Place the [!DNL LaunchPad] tag on every page of your website, preferably as the first script within the page head tags but as high within the page head tags as possible.

    * For [!DNL ID5] IDs: Contact your Adobe Account Team, who will give you instructions to register for the tag with ID5.
 Registration is free, but you must sign an agreement.
 Once you register, a member of ID5’s technical team will provide a unique tag for your organization to implement on your webpages.
 -->